thanks4opensource/regbits/README.md

 * regbits: [`mcu_regbits.hxx`](unittest/mcu_regbits.hxx),  [`regbits.cxx`](unittest/regbits.cxx)
 * struct (C structs): [`mcu_struct.h`](unittest/mcu_struct.h),  [`struct.c`](unittest/struct.c)
-* raw (raw C pointers): [`mcu_raw.h`](unittest/mcu_raw.h),  [`raw.c`](unittest/raw.c)
+* raw (raw C pointers and offsets): [`mcu_raw.h`](unittest/mcu_raw.h),  [`raw.c`](unittest/raw.c)
 * bitfield (C bitfields): [`mcu_bitfield.h`](unittest/mcu_bitfield.h),  [`bitfield.c`](unittest/bitfield.c)

-Executable binaries to exercise these four versions can be built in the following directories:
+Executable binaries to exercise these four versions can be built in the following directories.
+All four tests are run and their results compared; if any differ it is known that a problem exists.

 #### Linux

-**regbits** is intended for use in standalone MCU applications.
+Regbits is intended for use in standalone MCU applications.
 However, nothing precludes its use in other environments (and in fact it may be useful for writing device drivers, in OS kernels, etc).

 The [linux](unittest/linux) version of the unittest suite is included for ease of testing under the Linux operating system without the need for embedded development testbed.
-It reports relative sizes of the four implementations' object code, and execution speed in terms of the Linux `clock_gettime()` system call.
-The former (sizes) may be useful for comparing the implementations despite the radical differences between the native Linux and the (ARM) embedded compilers, and the latter (speed) for comparison despite the non-deterministic nature of timing when running under a multitasking OS.
+It reports relative sizes of the four implementations' object code,execution speed in terms of the Linux `clock_gettime()` system call, and sizes of the individual tests.
+The sizes may be useful for comparing the implementations despite the radical differences between the native Linux and the (ARM) embedded compilers, and the latter (speed) for comparison despite the non-deterministic nature of timing when running under a multitasking OS.

 To run the Linux unittest, type "make" in that directory.
 This will build and run executables for the four versions, and collate the results (see [below](#running_unittests)).
 The [`Makefile`](unittest/linux/Makefile) has many configuration variables that can be overridden on the `make` commandline.

 #### Embedded testbed

-And sample [embedded testbed](unittest/arm/cortex_m0plus/nxp/lpc824) is included.
-It is of course completely specific to one particular MCU but can be used as a template for any other.
+Two sample embedded testbeds are included, one for an ARM Cortex-M0+ MCU [`lpc824`](unittest/arm/cortex_m0plus/nxp/lpc824) and one for an ARM Cortex-M3 MCU [`stm32f103xb`](unittest/arm/cortex_m3/stm/stm32f103xb).
+Each is of course completely specific to one particular MCU, but can be used as a template for others.

 Running the unittest is broken into two steps.
 Typing "make" will build the four implementations' binaries, including disassembled object code (see [below](#disassembled_object_code)) and information about the resultant object code size.

-The [`Makefile`](unittest/arm/cortex_m0plus/nxp/lpc824/Makefile) has many configuration variables (including ARM-specific ones) that can be overridden on the `make` commandline.
+The [`Makefile.arm`](unittest/arm/Makefile.arm) has many configuration variables (including ARM-specific ones) that can be overridden on the `make` commandline.
 Additionally, an environment variable, `GCC_ARM_ROOT`, must be set to point to the compiler's installed location.

 Actually running the executables on the target embedded system is broken out as the second step, invoked by typing "make gdb", to allow the first to run without requiring attached development hardware.

 #### Disassembled object code <a name="disassembled_object_code"></a>

-The Makefiles (specifically the embedded  [`Makefile`](unittest/arm/cortex_m0plus/nxp/lpc824/Makefile), but also the Linux [`Makefile`](unittest/linux/Makefile)) disassemble the four implementation executables into [`regbits.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/regbits.elf.dmp), [`struct.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/struct.elf.dmp), [`raw.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/raw.elf.dmp), and  [`bitfield.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/bitfield.elf.dmp).
+The Makefiles (specifically the embedded Makefile, [`Makefile.arm`](unittest/arm/Makefile.arm), but also the Linux [`Makefile`](unittest/linux/Makefile)) disassemble the four implementation executables into files such as the LPC824 versions,  [`regbits.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/regbits.elf.dmp), [`struct.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/struct.elf.dmp), [`raw.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/raw.elf.dmp), and  [`bitfield.elf.dmp`](unittest/arm/cortex_m0plus/nxp/lpc824/bitfield.elf.dmp).
 (The ones included in this repository were compiled "`-O3`".)
 These listings are intended for manual inspection to confirm that each is producing object code that will produce the same results.
 Suggestion: Use a good visual "diff" tool like `meld` or `kompare` to view the files side-by-side.

 #### Running the unittests <a name="running_unittests"></a>

 As per above, run the unittests by typing "make" in the [linux](unittest/linux) directory, or "make" followed by "make gdb" in the [embedded](unittest/arm/cortex_m0plus/nxp/lpc824) directory.

 The unittests are specifically written to be run under `gdb` in order to remove any requirements for I/O in the executables, as that would influence both speed and size performance.
-The unittest code calls `unittest_record_registers()` in each version's `main()` (see linux [`main.c`](unittest/linux/main.c) and embedded [`main.c`](unittest/arm/cortex_m0plus/nxp/lpc824/main.c)).
+The unittest code calls `do_test()` in each version's `main()` (see linux [`main.c`](unittest/linux/main.c) and embedded [`main.c`](unittest/arm/main.c)) to initialize pseudo-/test-registers, run a single test, and store the result.

-The provided GDB scripts (linux [unittest.gdb](unittest/linux/unittest.gdb) and embedded [unittest.gdb](unittest/arm/cortex_m0plus/nxp/lpc824/unittest.gdb)) run the executables under `gdb`, hit a breakpoint at the end of execution, dump the test results to a file, and exit.
+The provided GDB scripts (linux [unittest.gdb](unittest/linux/unittest.gdb) and embedded [unittest.gdb](unittest/arm/unittest.gdb)) run the executables under `gdb`, hit a breakpoint at the end of execution, dump the test results to a file, and exit.
 Note that the embedded version requires an environment variable, `GDB_OPENOCD`, naming a program (typically a UNIX shell script) which runs `gdb` with appropriate connection to the target embedded system.
-The program (not included as it is completely development environment specific) also need to pass its commandline arguments to `gdb` as this is how the `unittest.gdb` script is loaded.
+That program (not included as it is completely development environment specific) also need to pass its commandline arguments to `gdb` as this is how the `unittest.gdb` script is loaded.

 The "make" (or "make gdb") command will run the [unittest.py](unittest/unittest.py) script to collate the output files from `gdb`.
 If no differences between the four implementations are found it will only output information comparing their code sizes and execution speeds.
-Any differences will be listed with the name of the test that failed, and data from each test's saved registers.
+Any differences will be listed with the name of the test that failed, and data from each test's saved (pseudo/test) registers.
+The [unittest.py](unittest/unittest.py) script also reports the code size of each of the individual unit test functions.

 ### Performance claims <a name="performance_claims"></a>

-Using:

-        (GNU Tools for Arm Embedded Processors 8-2018-q4-major) 8.2.1 20181213 (release) [gcc-8-branch revision 267074]

-with the the following options:

-        -c -Wall -std=c++11 -g3 -mthumb -mcpu=cortex-m0plus -mabi=apcs-gnu -fno-exceptions -fno-unwind-tables

-running on an NXP LCP824 ARM MCU at the default 12 MHz clock speed produces the following results:

-`make OPTIMIZE=-O1`

-        bitfield.out            size: 3920      time: 4909
-        raw.out                 size: 2676      time: 4285
-        regbits.out             size: 2552      time: 4029
-        struct.out              size: 2632      time: 4206

-`make OPTIMIZE=-O2`

-        bitfield.out            size: 3728      time: 4721
-        raw.out                 size: 2664      time: 4264
-        regbits.out             size: 2532      time: 4007
-        struct.out              size: 2620      time: 4185

-`make OPTIMIZE=-O3`:

-        bitfield.out            size: 3700      time: 4716
-        raw.out                 size: 2640      time: 4211
-        regbits.out             size: 2520      time: 3957
-        struct.out              size: 2596      time: 4132

-Note these overall rankings of the implementations do not prove that each individual test performs in the same best-to-worst order.
-For that, the individual `*.elf.dmp` disassembled files should be examined.
-Also note, however, that the constant-between-versions overhead of saving data during execution likely causes understimation of the actual differences in speed (and size).

-Attempts were made to make the tests "fair".
-For example, in the `struct` implementation ([`struct.c`](unittest/struct.c)) it would be "natural" to pass arguments by reference separately:
+The four versions of the unit tests (regbits, C structs, raw C pointers and offsets, and C bitfields) were written in an attempt to make the comparisons "fair".
+For example, in the C struct implementation ([`struct.c`](unittest/struct.c)) it would be "natural" to pass arguments by reference separately:

         __attribute__((noinline)) void mskd_ref(
         const uint32_t    *mask,